digital-archives/HISTGA1011/assignments/digital_object.md

 * __Background__ (1 min): Briefly introduce the digital object.
 What is its purpose and how is it typically used?
 Why did you choose to investigate this particular object?
 * __Development__* (1 min): Outline the historical and technical development of the digital object.
 What key technologies or standards influence how it works today?
-* __Layers of Complexity__: Dive into the details of what is required to access, view, and preserve this object, focusing on:
+* __Layers of Complexity__ (3 min): Dive into the details of what is required to access, view, and preserve this object, focusing on:
   - Hardware: Any physical devices necessary (e.g., specific machines, peripherals, storage media)
   - Software: Programs or applications needed to render the object
   - Specialized Knowledge: Skills or knowledge required to interpret, use, or preserve the object